jfryassine/jfryassine/README.md

 - 👋 Hi, I’m @jfryassine
-- 👀 I’m interested in Web Development using ReactJS
+- 👀 I’m interested in Programming in its various forms
-- 🌱 I’m currently learning React among other things
+- 🌱 I’m currently learning ReactJS among other things
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me jaafaryassine.27@gmail.com